zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-data-access-easy.md

 2. -outputdir
 3. -context

 In `dbcontext`, we are passing the context that we want to use.
 We will use a connection string and an Entity Framework Core provider for that.
-In this case, Pomelo.EntityFrameworkCore.Mysql, if we used another, we would have to indicate it here.
+In this case, Pomelo.EntityFrameworkCore.MySql, if we used another, we would have to indicate it here.

 In `outputdir` we indicate the path in our project where we want it to create the necessary classes to function.